Coronavirus Chaos to Destroy Sustainable Product Supply Chains

 For eco-conscious consumers and retailers disruption exists in a big way.
 Many manufacturers of bamboo products (specifically those in China) are on lockdown and not due to re-open until mid-March.
 Already prompting a huge backlog of orders and uncertainty for eco-friendly retailers and consumers alike.

 With giant brands such as Colgate recently going into the retail of bamboo toothbrushes there is increased pressure on suppliers to keep up with demand.
-The coronavirus outbreak has caused the vast majority of bamboo manufacturing factories to close, pending further guidance from the Chinese government.
+CThe coronavirus outbreak has caused the vast majority of bamboo manufacturing factories to close, pending further guidance from the Chinese government.
+Meaning there's likely to be a shortage of Colgate bamboo toothbrushes along with everyone else's.
 The manufacturing aspect is one issue, but the harvesting and transportation of raw materials is causing nightmare logistical holdups.
 Indeed, an enforced transport blockade around the Hubei province in China, which houses almost 60 million people, has meant that citizens have been confined to their homes and goods stopped en route to destination.
 The rest of the world is imposing their own travel regulations for people and goods.
 The shipping industry has been hit massively by the outbreak, which is particularly worrying considering 80% of the world's goods (by volume) are transported by sea.
 China has 7 of the 10 busiest ports in the world.

-It is widely expected that eco-friendly product retailers will experience drastic shortages of certain products, particularly those made from bamboo, a sustainable material that is primarily found and manufactured in China, India and Japan.
+It is widely expected that eco-friendly product retailers, and Colgate, will experience drastic shortages of certain products, particularly those made from bamboo, a sustainable material that is primarily found and manufactured in China, India and Japan.

 Picture: Bamboo products, such as bamboo toothbrushes, are expected to be in short supply due to the coronavirus outbreak

 You may be thinking.
 Why do I care?
 I am not an eco-friendly retailer.
 However, you may buy zero waste or eco-friendly products - and that's why you should take note.
 Not only may supply be affected, but that will have a knock-on effect on prices.
-Companies like Colgate supplying bamboo toothbrushes is great on one hand - as it presents sustainable products to the masses within supermarkets across the globe.
-But on the other hand, their huge purchasing power, and influence of supermarkets means that when anything (products / products) are in short supply prices can and are proven in similar cases to rise.
-Already, as an online retailer of eco-friendly products we've been told that we will have to pay more for certain products and transfer funds far in advance, in order to receive our products at all, and in a realistic timescale.
+Colgate bamboo toothbrushes is great on one hand - as it presents sustainable products to the masses within supermarkets across the globe.
+But on the other hand, their huge purchasing power, and influence of supermarkets means that when anything (products / products) are in short supply, prices can and are proven to rise.
+As an online retailer of eco-friendly products we've been told that we will have to pay more for certain products and transfer funds far in advance, in order to receive our products at all, and in a realistic timescale.
 When asked when production will resume, many manufacturers are simply not sure, but are speculating that by mid March 2020 they will be able to begin ploughing through the backlog of orders.

 Picture: Global shipping has been hit hard by the virus outbreak